Strepsiptera: Parasitism

-Strepsiptera of various species have been documented to attack hosts in many orders, including members of the orders Zygentoma (silverfish and allies), Orthoptera (grasshoppers, crickets), Blattodea (cockroaches), Mantodea (praying mantis), Heteroptera (bugs), Hymenoptera (wasps, ants and bees), and Diptera (flies).
+Strepsiptera are obligate endoparasites of insects.
+They have been documented to attack hosts of 36 families within seven insect orders, including members of the orders Zygentoma (silverfish and allies), Orthoptera (grasshoppers, crickets), Blattodea (cockroaches), Mantodea (praying mantis), Heteroptera (bugs), Hymenoptera (wasps, ants and bees), and Diptera (flies).
 In the strepsipteran family Myrmecolacidae, the males parasitize ants, whereas the females parasitize Orthoptera.
 Members of Mengenillidae target Zygentoma exclusively, whereas Stylopidia targets only winged insects, with a large number of stylopidians targeting wasps and bees, whereas the largest family of strepsipterans, the Stylopidae, with over 27% of all described strepsipterans, targets bees exclusively.

 Very rarely, multiple females may live within a single stylopized host; multiple males within a single host are somewhat more common.

-Strepsiptera of the family Myrmecolacidae can influence their host's behaviour, causing their ant hosts to linger on the tips of grass leaves, increasing the chance of being found by strepsipteran males (in the case of females) and putting them in a good position for male emergence (in the case of males).
+Strepsiptera can influence their host's behaviour.
+Strepsiptera of the family Myrmecolacidae cause their ant hosts to linger on the tips of grass leaves, increasing the chance of being found by strepsipteran males (in the case of females) and putting them in a good position for male emergence (in the case of males).
+Parasitized social wasps tend to abandon their nest and to form aberrant aggregations; parasitized solitary bees tend to emerge earlier from their nests.

+The species Xenos vesparum can castrate and impede reproductions of their host.